NOT A LIFESAVING DEVICE

 In 2023, he was selected for the highly competitive Arctic Circle Artist Residency, spending nearly three weeks sailing the Arctic aboard the tall ship Antigua.
 Immersed in a region shaped by ice, silence, and accelerating change, Schaarschmidt confronted a striking contrast: his hometown of Los Angeles - a desert city sustained by imported water, lush lawns, and shimmering pools - set against the fragile reality of melting Arctic glaciers.

 It was within this tension that NOT A LIFESAVING DEVICE was conceived, a work born at the intersection of abundance and loss, distance and responsibility, observation and unease.
-No AI was used in the creation of this work.

 Please also watch this short four-minute film created during the expeditionary residency.
 79° North offers an impression of the residency itself and the remoteness and harsh conditions of Svalbard and Jan Mayen.